jduck/lk-reducer/README.md

 Limitations
 -----------
-Modern Linux kenrels limit the amount of inotify watches that a user can use.
+Modern Linux kernels limit the amount of inotify watches that a user can use.
-If your attempt to run lk-reducer fails with an error indicating no more watches are allowed, you will need to increase the fs.inotify.max_user_watches kernel paramter.
+If your attempt to run lk-reducer fails with an error indicating no more watches are allowed, you will need to increase the fs.inotify.max_user_watches kernel parameter.

 ```console
 dev:0:~$ sudo sysctl fs.inotify.max_user_watches=16384